Siege of Toron

 The siege of Toron was a military engagement between the armies of the German Crusade and the Ayyubid garrison of Toron.
 The Crusader army besieged the city from November 1197 to February 1198.
 The siege failed the Crusader forces.

 Background

 Taking advantage of the Ayyubid concentration at Jaffa, King Amalric, with the help of the German Crusaders under Henry of Brabant, launched a campaign to capture Sidon and Beirut.
 Sidon had already been demolished when the Crusaders arrived there.
 Sidon was occupied and marched towards Beirut.
 The governor of Beirut, Usama, seeing no help coming from Al-Adil, decided to destroy the walls and withdraw from the city, thus allowing the Crusaders to capture it.

-Now the Crusaders were prepared to move inland and their next target was the great fortress of Toron.
-Toron was a well-chosen goal as it would provide a strong defense to Tyre, a foothold for a possible conquest of Galilee to the south, and give the Crusaders a strongpoint to attack Damascus.
+Now the Crusaders were prepared to move inland, and their next target was the great fortress of Toron.
+Toron was a well-chosen goal as it would provide a strong defense to Tyre, a foothold for a possible conquest of Galilee to the south, and give the Crusaders a strong point to attack Damascus.